paladp/cs203-S2019-assessment/assessment.md

   * I = Minimal risks identified
   * A = Some risks identified and basic risk mitigation techniques utilized
   * G = Most risk is identified and some risk mitigation techniques utilized
-  * E = Extensive risk identification and mitigation techniques utilized
+  * E = Extensive risk identificationa meeting
+411
+of leaders and the course
+412
+instructor will be held to determine if changes are reasonable.   and mitigation techniques utilized

 ## Professional Skills